 In other words, we are unable to release the funds held in trust for the claims asserted by healthcare providers, lien holders, and others until such claims are resolved.
-Once these claims and others are resolved, we will be able to disburse those funds held in trust to cover these claims, pursuant to a Closing Statement.
+Once theses claim and others are resolved, we will be able to disburse those funds held in trust to cover these claim, pursuant to a Closing Statement.